 She represents The National Archives as a trustee on the National Heritage Science Forum board, is the Principle Investigator of the AHRC Towards a National Collection project Deep Discoveries, and Research Advisor on the Carlsberg Foundation ArcHives project.

 Prior to joining The National Archives, Lora was a Conservation Science Researcher at Tate, where she worked on the Nanorestart project, evaluating nanotechnology-based cleaning systems designed to tackle the challenging treatments of modern and contemporary art.

-In 2013, Lora received a PhD in chemistry from Georgetown University and the National Gallery of Art, Washington DC, for her research on the design and application of polymer gels for surface cleaning heritage materials.
-Following her move to the UK as a Newton International Fellow she completed a year of research at the Melville Laboratory for Polymer Synthesis at the University of Cambridge, and a year at the Material Studies Laboratory, Department of History of Art, UCL.
+Lora received a PhD in Chemistry from Georgetown University and the National Gallery of Art, Washington DC, for her research on the design and application of polymer gels for surface cleaning heritage materials.
+Following her move to the UK as a Newton International Fellow, she completed a year of research at the Melville Laboratory for Polymer Synthesis at the University of Cambridge, and a year at the Material Studies Laboratory, Department of History of Art, University College London.

 Alongside her work at The National Archives, Lora also contributes to the conservation science field as a book editor and conference organiser; she also leads workshops and consults on complex cleaning treatments.
 You can learn more about her work through this podcast and the National Heritage Science Forum (NHSF) blog.